 Effectively cleaning the most complex portions of your root canal system can be a very precise process.
 Ballantyne Endodontics offers the GentleWave Procedure for this very reason.
 Often referred to as the “better root canal,” this state-of-the-art root canal treatment provides ultra-cleaning technology that can reach into the microscopic spaces and remove bacteria, debris, and tissue.
 An endodontist also pays special attention to pain management issues.

-We’ve now detailed the differences and similarities between a dentist vs. endodontist.
+We’ve now detailed the differences and similarities between a dentist vs. endodontist and what procedures do endodontist perform.
 If you need to schedule an appointment with a local endodontist, our team at Ballantyne Endodontics is here to help.
 Contact us at 704-541-7017 to set an appointment today.